-This is a recipe I hope you never have to make, but if the day comes when a skunk sprays one of your critters, this truly does the trick.
+This is a recipe I hope you never have to make, but if the day comes when a skunk sprays one of your critters, this DIY solution will get rid of skunk smell fast.

 No ratings yet